xmonad/xmonad/CONTRIBUTING.md

   * Make sure you read the section on rebasing and squashing commits below.

+## Style guidelines

+Below are some common style guidelines that all of the core modules follow.
+Before submitting a pull request, make sure that your code does as well!

+  * Comment every top level function (particularly exported functions), and provide a type signature; use Haddock syntax in the comments.

+  * Follow the coding style of the module that you are making changes to (`n` spaces for indentation, where to break long type signatures, …)

+  * New code should not introduce any new warnings.
+If you don't compile your changes via stack or cabal, make sure to compile with `-Wall -Werror -fno-warn-unused-do-bind -fwarn-tabs`.

+  * Likewise, your code should be free of [hlint] warnings; this is also enforced in our GitHub CI.

+  * Partial functions are to be avoided: the window manager should not crash, so do not call `error` or `undefined`

+  * Any pure function added to the core should have QuickCheck properties precisely defining its behavior.

+  * New modules should identify the author, and be submitted under the same license as xmonad (BSD3 license).

 ## Rebasing and Squashing Commits

 Under no circumstances should you ever merge the master branch into